gordio/ToggleWords/README.md

 width -> height
 ```

-and this automatically understand original words and ->
+and it automatically adapts to words like ->

 ```
 false <-> true